IMPORTANT UPDATE: November 1, 2022

 As the stew simmers, you will notice the aromatic and spicy mix from the blend of paprika and more than twelve spices simmering.
 The fragrant, warming, sweet notes from ginger and cinnamon, fennel, and cloves will fill your senses as the spices’ robust herbaceous qualities combine to fill your kitchen with comforting smells.

 In the final step, shrimp and peas are added, then you’ll continue to simmer until the shrimp is opaque and cooked through, about five minutes more.

-Serve this stew with rice or injera (Ethiopian flatbread) if desired.
-The crêpe-like flatbread is a slightly sour, slightly sweet fermented sourdough flatbread traditionally eaten with Berbere spiced meals in Ethiopia.
-You’ll find it in the international section at many supermarkets, or you can make it yourself, which I intend to do someday soon, using the injera recipe from Cultures for Health that uses their gluten-free sourdough starter.
+If you’d like, serve this stew with rice or injera (Ethiopian flatbread).
+The crêpe-like flatbread is a slightly sour, sweet, fermented sourdough bread traditionally eaten with Berbere spiced meals in Ethiopia.
+You’ll find it in the international section at many supermarkets, or you can make it yourself, which I intend to do someday soon, using the injera recipe from Cultures for Health which uses their gluten-free sourdough starter.